Eiravy/WN_VN/README.md

 Allows the user to select a metric (GDP, Life Expectancy, Population, or School Enrollment) and visualizes its trend over time using a line chart.

 Displays scatter plots showing the relationship between GDP per Capita and other indicators (Life Expectancy, Population, School Enrollment).

+This experiment changes K in clustering to group countries by GDP, analyzing how cluster assignments and patterns vary with different K values.

+This project trains and tests Life Expectancy using Linear Regression, Decision Tree, and Random Forest, evaluating performance with MAE.

 ### 🧪 Skills Demonstrated